NSHipster/articles/2019-02-11-swift-regular-expressions.md

 ## Regular Expressions without NSRegularExpression

-You may be surprised to learn that you can --- in fact --- use regular expressions in a Swift one-liner: you just have to bypass `NSRegularExpression` entirely.
+You may be surprised to learn that you can, in fact, use regular expressions in a Swift one-liner --- you just have to bypass `NSRegularExpression` entirely.

 ### Matching Strings Against Patterns